Daniibooii/whack-a-duck/README.md

 ● Integrate one new tool or technology unknown to group members<br>
 ● Make it look fancy! ie: include a polished frontend/UI, follow quality coding standards (indentation, scoping, naming), and add a README on GitHub<br>

+## Remaining Work
+Code needs to be cleaned up/trimmed.<br>
+Some notations need to be removed, with more detailed notations focused on functionality added.<br>
+Some of our desired features need to be added; "React-ifying" our physics engine ate up a lot of time/energy.<br>
+Adding in more art, polishing design elements, etc.<br>

 ## Notes
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)<br>